WomensLaw serves and supports all survivors, no matter their sex or gender.

 3. General term alimony can last for different amounts of time, depending on the length of the marriage.
 General alimony ends upon the recipient’s remarriage or either spouse’s death.
 It can be suspended, reduced, or ended (terminated) if the spouse who gets alimony begins living with an intimate partner (“cohabiting” ) for more than three months.3

-In determining which of the three types of alimony to order, the amount of alimony, and the length of alimony, the judge will consider:
+In determining which type of alimony to order, the amount of alimony, and the length of alimony, the judge will consider:

 1. the length of the marriage;